UniBwM-IFS-AILab/B-prepared-call-taker/docs/scenarios/Scenario_03.md

 ## Situation Description

-- Your Wife has Chest pain
+- Your wife has chest pain
 - Breathing worsens this pain

 <!-- ## Additional Details -->